chrisjbryant/errant/README.md

 As mentioned at the start of this section, the above rules have been described in isolation when in fact they sometimes interact and may be carefully ordered.
 The most complex example of this is verb morphology errors: while errors involving gerunds (VBG) or participles (VBN) are usually considered FORM, and errors involving past tense forms (VBD) are usually considered TENSE, edits such as VBG -> VBD, or vice versa, are more ambiguous (FORM or TENSE?).
 Similarly, SVA errors normally involve a 3rd-person form (VBZ), but there are also cases of VBZ -> VBN (SVA or FORM?).
 Although such cases are normally the result of a POS tagging error, we ultimately resolved this issue by manually inspecting the data to determine an order of precedence.
 Specifically, ambiguous errors were first considered FORM if one side was VBG or VBN, second considered SVA if one side was VBP or VBZ, and third considered TENSE if one side was VBD.
 In our experiments, this order seemed to produce the most reliable results, but it must still be recognised as an approximation.

 Ultimately, since the interactions between our rules are very difficult to describe in words, we refer the reader to the code for more information concerning rule order.
-Specifically, look at `getOneSidedType` and `getTwoSidedType` in `scripts/cat_rules.py`.
+Specifically, look at `get_one_sided_type` and `get_two_sided_type` in `errant/categorizer.py`.
 In general, the rules presented in this section mirror the order they occur in these functions.

 # MIT License